tasmota/docs/docs/ESP32.md

 ### CPU Temperature Sensor

 Tasmota will create an internal temperature sensor and display the values in the webUI and MQTT.
+The accuracy of this sensor varies a lot depending on the ESP32 chip involved and should not be taken as a reliable metric.

-Enable display of ESP32 internal temperature by command [`SetOption146 1`](Commands.md#setoption146)
+Enable display of ESP32 internal temperature with [`SetOption146 1`](Commands.md#setoption146)

 ```json
 {"Time":"2021-01-01T00:00:00","ESP32":{"Temperature":41.7},"TempUnit":"C"}
 ```
 You can deactivate sensor by using command [`SetSensor127 0`](Commands.md#setsensor127)

-!!! warning
-     It's much recommend to not use this feature because it's misleading and often it's a value without a clear relationship to reality..

 ### DAC